 - Had endometriosis in the past,

-- Have irregular periods longer than seven days with the interval of fewer than 27 days, and
+- Have irregular periods longer than seven days with interval of fewer than 27 days and

 - Undergone menstruation before the age of 12.

-In general, endometriosis is highly dependent on sex hormones such as estrogen; therefore, being at the reproductive age increases the risk of developing this disease in women.
+Endometriosis is highly dependent on sex hormones such as estrogen; therefore, reproductive age increases women's risk of developing this disease.